lukfor/pgs-calc/README.md

 #### Scores

-`riskscore` supports the file-format of [PGSCatalog](https://www.pgscatalog.org) out of the box: open the website, find your score of interest and download the provided `txt.gz` files.
+`./pgs-calc` supports [PGSCatalog](https://www.pgscatalog.org) out of the box: open the website, find your score of interest and download the provided `txt.gz` files.

 ### Examples